 All domestic media outlets are run by the state.
-Televisions and radios are permanently fixed to state channels, and all publications are subject to strict supervision and censorship.
+Televisions and radios are permanently fixed to state channels, and all publications and broadcasts are subject to strict supervision and censorship.
 For example, television coverage of North Korea’s summits with the United States and South Korea in 2018 was carefully edited and quickly pulled from circulation, which, according to some analysts, reflected the government’s desire to avoid appearing too close to its long-standing adversaries.

 In recent years, several foreign news agencies have established bureau offices in Pyongyang.
 However, access is still tightly controlled for these organizations, and the government has been known to expel media crews in retaliation for their work.
-In August 2017, a North Korean court sentenced two South Korean journalists and their publishers to death in absentia for reviewing the book North Korea Confidential and interviewing its authors, who describe recent economic and social changes in the country.
+Select foreign media are often invited into the country to cover key political events and holidays, although authorities strictly manage their visits.

-Voice of America, Radio Free Asia, and a number of South Korean outlets broadcast shortwave and medium-wave radio programming into North Korea.
-In September 2017, the British Broadcasting Corporation also launched a Korean-language radio service aimed largely at a North Korean audience.
-Campaigns to send information into the country via USB and SD cards are also common, though North Koreans’ consumption of either foreign radio broadcasts or these contraband devices is subject to severe punishment if detected by authorities.
+Voice of America, Radio Free Asia, BBC, and several South Korean outlets broadcast shortwave and medium-wave Korean-language radio programming into North Korea.
+Campaigns to send information into the country via USB and SD cards are common, though North Koreans’ consumption of either foreign radio broadcasts or these contraband devices is subject to severe punishment if detected by authorities.

 D2.
 Are individuals free to practice and express their religious faith or nonbelief in public and private?
 0 / 4

 Although freedom of religion is guaranteed by the constitution, it does not exist in practice.
-State-sanctioned churches maintain a token presence in Pyongyang, and some North Koreans who live near the Chinese border are known to practice their faiths furtively.
-However, intense state indoctrination and repression preclude free exercise of religion.
-North Korean citizens caught practicing a religious faith are arrested and face harsh punishments, including imprisonment in labor camps.
+State-sanctioned churches maintain a token presence in Pyongyang, but some North Koreans who live near the Chinese border are known to practice their faiths furtively.
+Intense state indoctrination and repression preclude free and open exercise of religion and North Koreans caught practicing a religious faith are arrested and face harsh punishments, including imprisonment in labor camps.
 Foreigners caught proselytizing also risk arrest and detention.